 4 | Turn the mixer to low speed and gradually add the dry ingredients.
 Mix just to combine; however, make sure there are no dry spots.

-Since I’ve forever been infatuated with my mom’s Anise Seed Variation of Signature Sugar Cookie Dough (in my books), a similar whole seed spin on this gingerbread seemed like the next most logical twist!
+Since I’ve forever been infatuated with my mom’s anise seed variation of my Signature Sugar Cookie Dough (again, in my books), a similar whole-seed spin on this gingerbread seemed like the next most logical twist!